Candles

 Fairy lights

-This is a wonderful idea and something I have used myself around my home.
+Adding fairy lights to an empty candle jar is a beautiful idea, and I have used it myself around my home.

-Small sets of LED battery operated lights can be purchased from most stores as well as online shops such as eBay.
+Small sets of LED battery-operated lights can be purchased from most stores and online shops, such as eBay.

 You can also use empty wine bottles for a similar effect.
-They make a wonderful centerpiece as well as giving the home a welcoming and warm environment.
+They make a wonderful centrepiece and give the home a welcoming and warm environment.

-It’s amazing the effect they can create in the home on a cold and winters evening and it’s something that is so simple and cost-effective.
+It’s incredible how they can create an effect in the home on a cold winter evening, and it’s so simple and cost-effective.

-Homes always feel warmer when there are candles burning or fairy lights switched on, so this is definitely one to try.
+Homes always feel warmer when candles are burning, or fairy lights are switched on, so this is one to try.

 Reusing candle jars